I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 And neither did Ryan Williams.

-So this is this is simply uh CYA.
+So this is simply CYA.

-He's gonna have to go somewhere else.
+He's going to have to go somewhere else.

-Um he'll get hired.
+He'll get hired.

 Failures in the news media, that's one of the biggest launching pads you can have to climb the ladder of success.

-Liberal media failure guarantees you a prominent new job because they can't afford shame or discredit to uh be showered upon the industry.
+Liberal media failure guarantees you a prominent new job because they can't afford shame or discredit to be showered upon the industry.

 Anyway, appreciate the call.